 The History of Heart of Illinois Via de Cristo

 Via de Cristo is based on the fundamentals of Christianity concentrating on the person and teachings of Jesus Christ.
 The purpose of the movement is to inspire, challenge and equip local church members for Christian action in their homes, churches and communities.
 We emphasize a method of living the faith that people can use in their daily life.
-All participants are encouraged to develop a vital relationship with their own pastor.
+All participants are encouraged to develop a vital relationship with Christ first & then partner in mission with their own pastor and lay leadership of their churches.
 The weekends are ecumenical and remain consistent with the historical Lutheran confessions.

 I have loved you with an everlasting love...
 Jeremiah 31:3

 Late 1996 and early 1997--The foundations for HOIVdC were developed and laid by a group

 of 4 dedicated people.
 This original group of people made their weekends at Heart of Florida Via de Cristo.